-In a criminal case, the enforcement period begins running from the date of commission of the offence.
+In a criminal case, the enforcement period begins from the date of commission of the offence.
 The limitation periods range from one year up to twenty years.
-In case of a compoundable offence, the injured person must make a complaint within three months from the date that the offence and person responsible for such offence became known.
+In case of a compoundable offence, the injured person must make a complaint within three months from the date that the offence and the person responsible for such offence became or should have become known.